-- the separation criterion is important, an "open space" is "not" an adequate instantiation of this practice; some research suggests that noise (conversations, mainly) spilling over from unrelated activites has a disruptive effect on the concentration needed for project work, but that overhearing project-related conversations is not only tolerated but enhances teamwork; cubicle-type work environments manage "the worst of both worlds"
+- The separation criterion is important, an “open space” is “not” an adequate instantiation of this practice; some research suggests that noise (conversations, mainly) spilling over from unrelated activities has a disruptive effect on the concentration needed for project work, but that overhearing project-related conversations is not only tolerated but enhances teamwork; cubicle-type work environments manage “the worst of both worlds”

 There is a sizeable body of research on the “environmental” conditions favorable to the performance of teams in general, some of it focusing on software teams in particular.
 Although it is generally difficult to firmly establish “any” claims on productivity, because of the ambiguous and elusive character of the very notion of productivity of software efforts, these studies seem to suggest that either end of the spectrum of isolation yields the best results: “either” individual offices “or” dedicated team rooms.

-- Officies That Work, a 2001 report on studies of "small, fast-moving firms' workspace strategies", examined the trade-offs between openness and privacy, concentration and communication
+- Offices That Work, a 2001 report on studies of “small, fast-moving firms’ workspace strategies”, examined the trade-offs between openness and privacy, concentration and communication